-A distinction which is more or less analogous to the one between self-related processing/self-specificity and self-referential processing/self-reference has recently been introduced by Sui and colleagues [7-11, 34, 35].
-They speak of "self-prioritization" that describes the "clear prioritization in perceiving and processing self-related information"[7, 9].
-Based on their lesion data with regard to face recognition [7, 9, 34], they distinguish between automatic and task-based self-prioritization: automatic self-prioritization operates beyond voluntary control and is implicit, while task-based self-prioritization is subject to voluntary control, and explicit (which they associate with different neural pathways) (see below for more discussion).
-What they describe as automatic self-prioritization may thus more or less correspond to what I designate as self-related processing and self-specificity while task-based self-prioritization finds its analogue in self-referential processing and self-reference.
+& Humphreys, 2015; Sui, Liu, et al., 2015; Sui, Rotshtein, et al., 2013).
+They speak of "selfprioritization" that describes the "clear prioritization in perceiving and processing self-related information" (Sui, Chechlacz, et al., 2012, p.1105; Sui, He, et al., 2012).
+Based on their lesion data with regard to face recognition (Sui, Chechlacz, et al., 2012, 2015; Sui, He, et al., 2012), they distinguish between automatic and task-based selfprioritization: Automatic self-prioritization operates beyond voluntary control and is implicit, while taskbased self-prioritization is subject to voluntary control, and explicit (which they associate with different neural pathways; see below for more discussion).
+What they describe as automatic self-prioritization may thus more or less correspond to what I designate as self-related processing and self-specificity while task-based selfprioritization finds its analogue in self-referential processing and self-reference.

-Does automatic self-prioritization really correspond to self-related processing and self-specificity?
-Self-related processing presupposes that the assignment of self-specificity to external (and internal cognitive and vegetative)) stimuli is an active process rather than being an intrinsic feature of the stimuli (or contents) themselves.
+Does automatic self-prioritization really correspond to self-related processing and selfspecificity?
+Self-related processing presupposes that the assignment of self-specificity to external (and internal cognitive and vegetative) stimuli is an active process rather than being an intrinsic feature of the stimuli (or contents) themselves.
 Even content like one's own name, which appears to be intrinsically self-related, must undergo self-related processing in order for it to assign self-specificity.
 Self-specificity is not a feature intrinsic to the stimulus (or content) that comes with the stimulus but must be assigned by the brain and its particular ways of processing to the stimulus.
-This process of assignment of self-specificity to either internal or external stimuli, e.g., contents has also been described as self-association or self-expansion [7, 9].
+This process of assignment of self-specificity to either internal or external stimuli, e.g., contents has also been described as self-association or self-expansion (Sui, Chechlacz, et al., 2012; Sui, He, et al., 2012).

-For instance, even when learned well to assign self-relatedness to our own name, we may nevertheless fail to do so when our mind is internally directed consumed by its own thoughts as related to the brain's resting state activity.
-Self-relatedness may not come primarily with the stimulus itself but may be assigned to it by the way the brain and its resting state activity can (or cannot) process that very same stimulus (which is based on past experiences, e.g., learning and actual contextual, e.g., internal mental and external social circumstances).
-Such assignment of self-relatedness to (internal vegetative and cognitive as well as external social) stimuli is assumed occurring automatic and implicit rather than explicit and underlying voluntary control (as in self-referential processing).
-I assume the resting state to be central for self-related processing in this sense which is manifest in the assignment of self-specificity to both internal and external stimuli accounting for what Sui describes as self-expansion (or self-association).
+For instance, even when learned well to assign self-relatedness to our own name, we may nevertheless fail to do so when our mind is internally directed and consumed by its own thoughts as related to the brain's resting-state activity.
+Self-relatedness may not come primarily with the stimulus itself, but may be assigned to it by the way the brain and its resting-state activity can (or cannot) process that very same stimulus (which is based on past experiences, e.g., learning, internal mental and external social circumstances).
+Such assignment of self-relatedness to (internal vegetative and cognitive as well as external social) stimuli is assumed occurring automatic and implicit rather than explicit and underlying voluntary control (as in selfreferential processing).
+I assume the resting state to be central for self-related processing in this sense, which is manifest in the assignment of self-specificity to both internal and external stimuli, accounting for what Sui describes as self-expansion (or self-association).
 This origin or basic roots of such self-related processing and self-expansion are the focus in the present paper.

-General and Specific Aims -Neural relationship between self-specificity and other functions
+General and specific aims: Neural relationship between self-specificity and other functions